-- hepatitis B viral infection is caused by HBV, and was formerly known as "serum hepatitis."
+- Hepatitis B viral infection is caused by HBV, and was formerly known as "serum hepatitis."
 Of all bloodborne diseases, HBV poses the greatest risk for infection among health care providers and laboratory researchers because it can be easily transmitted through needlesticks and other types of percutaneous exposures.
 The virus causes inflammation of the liver and can lead to serious and occasionally fatal disease.
 Following an exposure an unvaccinated person should be offered treatment with HB immune globulin and HBV vaccination.
 An effective vaccine is available and must be offered to personnel who may be exposed.
 Visit the Centers for Disease Control and Prevention (CDC) website for more information. - Hepatitis C viral infection is caused by Hepatitis C Virus (HCV).
 HCV poses a risk for infection among health care providers and laboratory researchers because it is transmitted through needlesticks and other types of percutaneous exposures.
 Similar to HBV, the virus causes inflammation of the liver and can lead to serious and occasionally fatal disease.
-Post exposure diagnostic testing should be completed, but at the present time post exposure prophylaxis is not recommended for personnel who have occupational exposure to blood and other body fluids.
+Post exposure diagnostic testing should be completed, but at the present time post exposure prophylaxis (PEP) is not recommended for personnel who have occupational exposure to blood and other body fluids.
 Due to increases in injection drug use over the past 10 years the incidence of HCV has increased dramatically.
 Visit the CDC website for more information. - Acquired Immunodeficiency Syndrome (AIDS) is a disease caused by HIV.
 HIV is a retrovirus which suppresses the immune system leaving the infected individual vulnerable to opportunistic infections and cancers.
 These infections become increasingly severe and eventually lead to death.
 No cure for HIV has been found.
-Protease inhibitors are available, although its efficacy is debated within the medical community.
-Protease inhibiting drugs are now part of the treatment process and seem to hold some promise according to some medical experts.
+Following occupational exposure, immediate (starting within 72 hours) post-exposure prophylaxis with 3 or more antiretroviral drugs for a 4-week duration is recommended.
+PEP is highly effective at preventing HIV infection.
 Visit the CDC website for more information.